012: Team X – Logan, Creed and North

 Scripter: Larry Hama; Penciler: Adam Kubert; Inker: Farmer, Green, Townsend, Rubinstein

-Logan, Maverick and Creed are on a mission to gather sensitive information when everything goes haywire.
-As the threesome contemplates splitting up to shake their pursuers, Creed is gravely wounded by gunfire.
+Wolverine tells of a time when he, Maverick and Creed were on an especially hairy mission.
+As the team contemplates splitting up to shake their pursuers, Creed is gravely wounded by gunfire.
 Logan scoops Creed up and carries him towards the extraction site despite Maverick’s protests.
 As they reach a dead end in the industrial site, Creed wakes up, good as new, and urges them to take on their pursuers in a fierce firefight, something that apparently succeeded considering all three survived the mission.

 X-Men Unlimited #15 (Jun 1997) – “Second Contact”